 Write two objective technical summaries with a discussion following each one: Charles Hannon's "Just Say No to Poorly Designed Software" and Barry Cipra's article, "Divide and Conquer."
 Use your own language with no quotations.
 Evaluation will be made on the basis of clarity, technical style, concise wording and mechanics.
 This assignment will also serve as an introduction to proofreader's marks.
 Use of near quotes, personal responses, and inaccuracies will reduce the grade.

 See separate link to Summary instruction.

-When diagramming a process, use the ISO Flowchart symbols found in Handbook under Flowcharts.
+When diagramming a process, use the ISO Flowchart symbols found in the Handbook under Flowcharts.
+Symbols are in MS Office.
+If drawing by hand, use a ruler.

 Using the questions in Zobel, review the paper listed in the schedule as if you were preparing a reviewer's report.

 Locate a real job (or internship) you might be qualified for, update your resume, and write a cover letter addressed to the potential employer.
 Submit the position announcement with your work.
 Imaginary jobs are not acceptable.
 The idea is to shape your responses to someone else's needs, not manipulate the world to fit your desires.
 Resume and letter must be grammatically correct and give a visually "balanced" impression.
 If you are applying for an entry-level position, use chronological order, if you have 5+ years in a profession, use function organization.
 See examples in Handbook.